GIScience/openrouteservice/docs/run-instance/running-with-docker.md

 will override settings in the proper YAML format.

-If you are making changes to anything relating to the OSM data or the settings that change how graphs are built, you need to delete the folders in `graphs` or set the environment variable `BUILD_GRAPHS=True` (see comment in Dockerfile or examples above).
+If you are making changes to anything relating to the OSM data or the settings that change how graphs are built, you need to delete the folders in `graphs` or set the environment variable `REBUILD_GRAPHS=True` (see comment in Dockerfile or examples above).
 This makes it so that the graphs are built again with the new data/settings.

 ### Different OSM file